 - The best time for climbing Rysy mountain is September.
 There are just too many tourists in the summer.
-Besides, weather is more stable than in July or August (low chance of storms in September), and there’s still a low probability of snow.
+Besides, the weather is more stable than in July or August (low chance of storms in September), and there’s still a low probability of snow.

 - The best days for Rysy hike are weekdays.
 Avoid going there on weekends - you will get stuck in traffic as we did.

 - It's better to climb from Morskie Oko lake and descend on the Slovak side.
 I'd not enjoy climbing down on the Polish trail.

 - Don’t count entirely on your mobile phone - take a paper map with you.

 - Get yourself a comfortable backpack which will make the hike easier.